-- Character Deepening your heart towards worship - Skills Diving below the surface to understand true community - Health Determining your purpose to help your group be balanced - Empower Demonstrating your service to help your group do ministry - P.E.A.C.E.
+- · Character Deepening your heart towards worship - · Skills Diving below the surface to understand true community - · Health Determining your purpose to help your group be balanced - · Empower Demonstrating your service to help your group do ministry - · P.E.A.C.E.
 Directing your group towards the P.E.A.C.E. plan

-Upon completion of this step, the hosts receive a certificate from their community leader congratulating them on being a leader in our church's small-group ministry.
+The first module that the CL takes a group through is Health-which teaches the group how to balance the five biblical truths in their group.
+After that, if a group is newer in their journey we encourage them to take Character or Skills.
+If the group is a bit more mature, then Empower or P.E.A.C.E. is their next step.
+Upon completion of these modules, the Hosts receive a certificate from their Community Leader congratulating them on being a leader in our church's small-group ministry.
 This certificate helps them realize that the church now recognizes them as the core of our leadership team.

-The fourth step along the leadership pathway focuses on continuing education, which we call Small Group Host Gatherings.
-We continue to invest in the development of our small group leaders because all leaders are learners.
+The fourth step along the Leadership Pathway focuses on continuing education, which we call Small Group Host Gatherings.
+We continue to invest in the development of our small group leaders because all leaders should be learners.
 Small Group Host Gatherings consist of large-group worship followed by elective workshops designed to meet the leaders' specific needs.
 We focus on a different one of the five biblical purposes each time.